ncatlab/nlab-content/pages/3914.md

 and so forth.

-This is the way orientations in generalized cohomology often appar in the literature.
+This is the way orientations in generalized cohomology often appear in the literature.

 **Example** The construction of the $String$-orientation of [[tmf]], hence a morphism